The Beginner's Guide to Secure Joomla Website

-You should try hosting your site with a reputed company which provides backup.
 Alternatively, you can use backup extensions, such as Akeeba Backup, Easy Joomla Backup.
 These extensions will provide you automatic scheduled backup with many features.

 The protection of your Joomla site can be greatly improved by restricting access to your administrator area.
 The two most popular ways to achieve are to replace the URL of login page or to password protect the admin panel.
 It is very much easy to change the login page URL with extensions like Admin tools, RSFirewall.